 Higher hospital and surgeon volumes have been found to be correlated with improved outcomes after open repair of abdominal aortic aneurysm (AAA).
-However, the effect of both surgeon and hospital volumes on open and endovascular repair (EVAR) in the current era remains unclear, according to Dr. Sara L. Zettervall.
+However, the effect of both surgeon and hospital volumes on open and endovascular repair (EVAR) in the current era remains unclear, according to Sara L. Zettervall, MD.

-Dr. Zettervall of the Beth Israel Deaconess Medical Center will present a study that she and her colleagues performed on all Medicare beneficiaries who underwent elective AAA repair from 2001 to 2008.
+Zettervall, of the Beth Israel Deaconess Medical Center in Boston, will present a study that she and her colleagues performed on all Medicare beneficiaries who underwent elective AAA repair from 2001 to 2008.

 A total of 122,495 patients underwent repair of an aortic aneurysm (open: 45,451 patients, EVAR: 77,044).